freedomofpress/securedrop/docs/ubuntu_config.md

 After selecting either of those options you may be asked a few questions about overwriting anything currently on the server you are using.
 Select yes.
 You do not need an HTTP proxy, so when asked, you can just click continue.

-### Finishing the installation
+### Finish the installation

 Wait for the base system to finish installing.
 When you get to the *Configure tasksel* screen, choose **No automatic updates**.
 When you get to the software selection screen, only choose **OpenSSH server** by hitting the space bar (Note: hitting enter before hitting space bar will force you to start the installation process over).
-Once *OpenSSH Server** is selected, then hit continue.
+Once *OpenSSH Server** is selected, hit continue.

 You will then have to wait for the packages to finish installing.

 When the packages are finished installing, Ubuntu will automatically install the bootloader (grub).
 If it asks to install the bootloader to the Master Boot Record, choose **Yes**.
 When everything is done, reboot.